Medo-com/campusboard/README.md

 A full-stack Spring Boot + Thymeleaf web application designed to connect students, employers, and administrators within a campus environment.
 Students browse and apply for jobs, employers post opportunities, and administrators moderate the platform.

 ## Creators
-Created by:
+Created by: Ahmed, Kory, And Mason
-Ahmed
-Kory
-Mason

 ---